 To determine which recliner size is right for you, measure the available space in the room where you’d like to place it.
 Keep in mind that you will need 12 inches of space (or more) between the recliner and the wall.
-Once you know the measurements of your space, check the dimensions provided by the manufacturer of each recliner you consider purchasing.
+Once you know the measurements of your space, check the dimensions provided by the manufacturer of each recliner that you’re considering.

-In addition to finding a recliner that will fit the space, you also want to ensure that you will fit comfortably in the chair.
+In addition to finding a recliner that will fit the space, you will also want to ensure that you’ll fit comfortably in the chair.
 Look for information about the recommended height and weight for each recliner for the right fit.

 Q. How do you sit in a recliner for lower back pain?

 Sitting in a recliner at a 135-degree angle is ideal to provide relief for lower back pain.

 Q. How do I clean the recliner if something spills on it?

 The material used to cover the recliner will dictate how to clean it.
 In general, if something spills on the recliner, start by using a paper towel to remove any liquid or food debris.
 Then use a mixture of water and mild dish soap to clean the spot.
 Be sure to check with the specific cleaning instructions from the manufacturer of the recliner to prevent damage to the fabric.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.